 We will strive to develop a competent, proactive, local workforce to upgrade our existing homes, making them more energy efficient.

 A whole house approach will be adopted by improving the fabric of the building first and then introducing renewable energy and heat sources, such as solar panels and heat pumps where suitable.

-- Work at a regional level to scale up ability to deliver retrofit of energy efficiency measures on a regional scale and enhancing local supply chain and contracts. - Updating procurement processes to include social value and sustainability criteria. - Working with construction companies to up-skill the workforce around residential retrofit and low carbon technologies to develop sustainable supply chains. - Develop a pilot Sustainability Property Investment Fund via Goldthorpe Town Deals to enable businesses and industries to invest in retrofit and low-carbon measures. - Investigating opportunities for the delivery of Modern Methods of Construction at scale.
+- Work at a regional level to scale up ability to deliver retrofit of energy efficiency measures on a regional scale and enhancing local supply chain and contracts. - Support construction companies to up-skill the workforce around residential retrofit and low carbon technologies to develop sustainable supply chains. - Raise awareness and promote the co-benefits associated through climate education and housing, such as carbon literacy. - Promote, provide and attend training and awareness sessions on how to identify fuel poverty and support residents to achieve affordable warmth.